Canon 1000D vs Sony A7

 Both the 1000D and the A7 have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the A7 was followed by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1000D vs Sony A7

 So what is the bottom line?
 Which of the two cameras – the Canon 1000D or the Sony A7 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 1000D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Longer lasting: Can take more shots (500 versus 340) on a single battery charge.

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

 - More affordable: Was introduced into a lower priced category (74 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in June 2008).